 Tropes present in Mendelssohn's life and works:

 - Ambiguously Jewish: Not ambiguous enough for 19th century Germany, though.
-Yes, Mendelssohn was ethnically Jewish; he was aware of his heritage and proud of it, especially because his grandfather was the great 18th-century Jewish philosopher Moses Mendelssohn), but he was raised without religion and later became Lutheran.
+Mendelssohn was ethnically Jewish; he was aware of his heritage and proud of it, especially because his grandfather was the great 18th-century Jewish philosopher Moses Mendelssohn.
+However, he was raised without religion and later became a Lutheran Christian.
 He was still the victim of antisemitism, though, and his music was banned by the Nazis.

 - Cool Big Sis: His older sister Fanny, a talented composer in her own right who was nonetheless discouraged from publishing her works due to her gender.
 She would often help critique his pieces while he, in turn, published a few of her works under his own name (which led to an incident where he had to admit to Queen Victoria that one of her favorite pieces of music was written by Fanny, not himself).
 The two were close and after her death Felix would dedicate his last major work, the String Quartet No. 6 in F minor, to her memory.